saiky-devops/devops/DevOps-Interview-Questions/README.md

 # Terraform:

-* What is terraform and explain its benefits ??
+* Have you used terraform before and explain where did you use ?
+Difference btw terraform vs aws ?

 # AWS: